dahak-metagenomics/dahak/docs/assembly_snakemake.md

 }
 ```

+The `sample` and `qual` keys are used by Snakemake to generate a list of
+input files required for the rule, and to generate the name of the output
+file from the workflow.
+These should be lists of strings. `sample` should
+match the read files listed in the `files` section, while `qual` should be
+the quality trimming value to use.

 Put these in a JSON file (e.g., `config/custom_workflowconfig.json`
 in the `workflows` directory) and pass the name of the config file
 to Snakemake using the `--configfile` flag: